Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 **Audience:** Users looking to run Lightning Apps on their own private cloud infrastructure.

 .. note:: This feature is currently available for early access!
-To create your own clutser `contact us <mailto:product@lightning.ai?subject=I%20want%20to%20run%20on%20my%20private%20cloud!>`_.
+To create your own cluster `contact us <mailto:product@lightning.ai?subject=I%20want%20to%20run%20on%20my%20private%20cloud!>`_.

 ----